 Why is this project important for the community?

 The area where the kindergarten is located is relatively new and still developing.
-A majority of the workers that live here, work in construction, therefore they try to urbanize the area all together.
+A majority of the workers that live here, work in construction, therefore they try to urbanize the area altogether.
 A major issue is dealing with waste, which is abundant and generates illnesses.
-This problem is also due to the fact that the waste companies are private, therefore, the community inhabitants cannot afford to hire them and the government does not pay either.
-This project brings together a multitude of people who all want to improve the situation of the area and, to make this possible, hard work is necessary.
-Neighbors say they all try to help collecting funds for the kindergarten with the aim to expand it and welcome more children.
-Thus, the goal of the kindergarten is to educate the children and help their parents to take care of their children during the day while they're away working.
+This problem is also because the waste companies are private, therefore, the community inhabitants cannot afford to hire them and the government does not pay either.

-The volunteer is able to do a lot to help in this context.
-They can play with the children, organize activities to entertain them such as music, movies, sports or art activities.
+The volunteer can do a lot to help in this context.
+They can play with the children, serve the meals, organize activities to entertain them such as music, movies, sports, or art activities.
 The volunteer can be the source of energy and good vibes for the children and they can also be a shoulder to lean on for the teachers.
 In addition to this, the volunteers can also exchange with them about their respective cultures and traditions, imparting their knowledge with those who do not have the same opportunities as them.
 Their viewpoint can be a positive thing for the improvement of the organization of the kindergarten and they can also provide a fun change in the daily routine of the children.